DaniBodor/MitoticScoring/README.md

 # Mitotic Scoring Macro
-This macro keeps track of manual scoring of mitotic events.
+This macro helps keeps track of manual scoring of (mitotic) events from movies.
 It keeps track of timings, position, and potential mitotic errors or events.

-Results are saved after each analyzed cell to avoid losing data after crashes or mistakes.
-Furthermore, previous progress can be loaded when re-running the macro for the same experiment so that you can stop in the middle of an analysis and carry on another time without losing track of where you were.
+**NOTE:** the macro does NOT automatically track these events from your movies, but facilitates manual scoring.

+The main goals of this macro are:
+1) minimize clicks and skipping between windows while tracking events
+2) keep track of which cells have already been scored
+3) avoid loss of progress by regular automatic saving
+4) allow for stopping and restarting experiments without losing track of progress
+5) to be versatile and allow for easy adaptation to individual experiments without being overly complex

-This macro is fairly uncomplicated and in principle will always tell you what to do.
-Below is a short explanation of the individual steps.
+The macro is pretty uncomplicated and in principle will always tell you what to do.

-You can download this repository by clicking on the green 'Code' button above and 'Download ZIP'.
+Below is a short explanation of the individual steps anyway.

 ## Start macro
+Download this repository by clicking on the green 'Code' button above and 'Download ZIP' (or use git pull).

 Open the macro by dragging the \*.ijm file into FiJi and clicking 'Run' or hit Ctrl+R.
 Alternatively drop the \*.ijm file into your ImageJ plugins\Analyze folder and select it from _Plugins > Analyze_ dropdown menu
 (requires a restart after you first drop the file there).
 You can then also create a custom shortcut key via _Plugins > Shortcuts > Add Shortcut..._.

 If there is currently no image file open, a window will pop up asking you to open a file.

 ## Setup